btribble/Front-end-Developer-Interview-Questions/README.md

 * What does a `doctype` do?
 * What's the difference between standards mode and quirks mode?
+** quirks mode allows for older browsers, using non-standard behaviors like Navigator 4 and I.E 5

 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?